Pushing and Pulling Ponderomotive Forces in Wavepackets and Beat Waves: Beat waves

 Notably, there is another, much simpler method to control the effective direction of the wavepacket propagation, which mimics backward waves but does {\it not} require anti-parallel phase and group velocities.
 Namely, we consider a {\it beat wave}, which is produced by the interference of two modes with close frequencies and wavevectors:

-Here, the dimensionless frequencies $\nu_{1,2} = 1\pm \Delta \nu$ and wavevectors $\kappa_{1,2} = 1 \pm \Delta\kappa$ of the two waves obey different dispersion relations, such as, e.g., $\nu_{1,2}^2=\kappa_{1,2}^2+\nu_{c\,1,2}^2$ for two modes of a waveguide with cut-off frequencies $\nu_{c\,1,2}$, see Fig.~\ref{Fig2}a.
+Here, the dimensionless frequencies $\nu_{1,2} = 1\pm \Delta \nu$ and wavevectors $\kappa_{1,2} = 1 \pm \Delta\kappa$ of the two waves obey different dispersion relations, such as, e.g., $\nu_{1,2}^2=\kappa_{1,2}^2+\nu_{c\,1,2}^2$ for two modes of a waveguide, with cut-off frequencies $\nu_{c\,1,2}$, see Fig.~\ref{Fig2}a.
 The field \eqref{eq5} with $a_1=a_2\equiv a/2$, $|\Delta\nu| \ll 1$, $|\Delta\kappa | \ll 1$ can be written as:

 This field has a form of a traveling wave $\propto\sin\left(\xi-\tau\right)$ with periodic slowly varying amplitude $a\sin\left(\Delta\kappa\xi-\Delta\nu\tau\right)$, i.e., it mimics a \textit{periodic sequence of wavepackets} (hereafter, referred to as \textit{sub-pulses}).
 Here, the wave phase velocity $u_{\rm ph}=1$ is always positive, whereas the effective group velocity (i.e., the direction of motion) of sub-pulses $u_g=\Delta\nu/\Delta\kappa$ can be either positive or negative.
 (Note that the wave energy flow is always forward-directed.)
-Thus, one can control the motion of sub-pulses forward or backward to the wave source by varying the wave frequencies (Fig.~\ref{Fig2}a).
+Thus, one can control the motion of sub-pulses forward or backward to the wave source by varying the frequencies of two {forward-propagating waveguide modes} (Fig.~\ref{Fig2}a).

 One can expect that the motions of a particle in a set of isolated wavepackets and in the beat wave (\ref{eq6}) are similar.
 There is a significant peculiarity though.
 In the isolated-wavepacket consideration, we assumed that the particle was at rest \textit{before} the pulse arrives.
 However, for an infinite set of periodic sub-pulses, the particle can either appear suddenly in the already existing wave (like an electron under ionization), or a gradually increasing front of the beat wave runs up at the initially motionless particle (i.e., the amplitude $a$ becomes a very slowly varying envelope).